Contact Information

 • Daley, C. (2018).
 Reimagining conductor score study through the principles of Émile Jaques-Dalcroze’s eurhythmics.
 Choral Journal 58(8), 18–26.

 • Daley, C. (2016).
 Embodied sound: A resource reference guide on the use of movement in choral conducting and rehearsing.
-Journal of the American Choral Foundation - Research Memorandum Series 209, 1-7.
+Research Memorandum Series of Chorus America, 209, 1–7.

 • Daley, C. (2012).
 A whole-body approach to choral teaching and learning: Dalcroze Eurhythmics in action in the choral context.
 Canadian Music Educator 52(4), 46–47.